- Nude in Iceland: Attractions and Swimming Pools

 Many who don’t know anything about the nudity culture surrounding swimming pools and hot springs in Iceland still know about the nation’s open-mindedness towards the human body from the music videos produced here.

 Sigur Rós are not alone.
 The up-and-coming electronic musician, ÍRiiS, has also used a lot of nudity in her many productions.

 Curiously, while most nudity-averse cultures will make exceptions when displaying sculptures of the human form, Iceland’s sculpturing tradition is so recent that this is not notable here.

-Most of the folk stories of Iceland tell some important truths of what the country was like historically.
+Most of the folk stories of Iceland tell some important truths about what the country was like historically.
 Many of them contain ancient lessons in morality.

 For example, one story tells of Hidden People murdering multiple women for the crime of merely dancing in the nude.

 You would think that this would have deterred people from nudity, but that is not the case.

 Iceland’s Christian traditions are strong, but many pagan beliefs from the Old Norse religion bled into the new faith and affected many customs.

 Look, for example, to the Icelandic celebration of midsummer.

 Until the Reformation, Iceland was Catholic, and thus the people were encouraged to celebrate the birthdate of Saint John the Baptist on June 24th.

 However, this day already had a purpose in the Norse faith.
 There was an existing tradition of rolling naked in the morning dew to secure luck for the year to come.